How to Clear Up Cloudy Hot Tub Water

 Shock Your Hot Tub

-If you've tested your pH and your alkalinity levels, and they're both in the excellent range, but you're still dealing with cloudy water, shocking your hot tub is the next step.
+If you've tested your pH and alkalinity levels, which're both in the excellent range, but you're still dealing with cloudy water, shocking your hot tub is the next step.
 This will kill any bacteria that may be causing your water to be muddy.

 Chloramines

 If irritating chloramines are present in the water, shocking with chlorine-free shock also converts them back to active chlorine.
-Sanitizing your water and removing the strong chemical smell that chloramines create.
+Disinfecting your water and removing the strong chemical smell that chloramines create.

-Use 100g (4 capfuls) of Spa Shock once or twice a week, depending on your hot tub's use.
-This will eradicate contaminates and keep your water looking great.
+Use 100g (approximately 3.5 oz or 4 capfuls) of Spa Shock once or twice a week, depending on your hot tub's usage.
+This will remove contaminants and keep your water looking clean and clear.

 Non-Chlorine Shock